kezzardrix/iamas_workshop/README.md

 # iamas_workshop
 examples for workshop at iamas

-some samples are depends on https://github.com/kezzardrix/ofxBlur
+some projects are depends on https://github.com/kezzardrix/ofxBlur